Taylor 65 Good

 A healthy real estate market serves as a key economic indicator.
 It could signify overall local economic strength, stability and reflects consumer confidence in the area.
 Based on multiple factors including: median home and rental prices, appreciation rates and home affordability, Taylor has received high marks in the housing category.
 Based on these calculations, the apartment rental and real estate market appears to be very healthy.

-Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
-Having said that, perhaps the most important metric to consider when contemplating a move to Taylor is real estate affordability.
-Median real estate prices in Taylor come in at $96,000, which is 25.3% lower than the Alabama average.
+Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Taylor.
+Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Taylor are affordable.
+Median real estate prices in Taylor come in at $169,624, which is 28% lower than the Alabama average.
 The home price to income ratio compares the median home prices to the median household income.
-In Taylor, the home price to income ratio is 2.1, which is 27.6% lower than the Alabama average.
+In Taylor, the home price to income ratio is 2.4, which is 33.3% lower than the Alabama average.

 Best Places to Live in and Around Taylor